tdelhaise/box/DEPENDENCIES.md

 - Utilities: pkg-config (optional, for QUIC autodiscovery), ripgrep (scripts), clang-format (format checks), bash (scripts)

 Mandatory Libraries (current)
-- OpenSSL (SSL, Crypto)
+- OpenSSL
-  - Used by the DTLS transport path in BoxFoundation for secure datagram sessions during bring‑up.
-  - CMake target: OpenSSL::SSL OpenSSL::Crypto
+  - May be used by optional QUIC integrations (ngtcp2 crypto backends) when enabled via BOX_USE_QUIC, but not required by default.

 Planned/Optional Libraries
 - Crypto (planned default): libsodium (Ed25519, X25519, XChaCha20‑Poly1305)